TimeZynk/mongo/doc/03-types.md

 #### BINARY

 Handles binary data types, byte arrays and suchlike.
 There are different sub-types, most notably MD5-hashes and UUIDs, but the only sub-type that has a meaningful representation is UUID, which will be converted to and from `java.util.UUID`.
-The rest are usually represented as `bytes[]`, and will be handled as such.
+The rest are usually represented as `byte[]`, and will be handled as such.

 #### BOOLEAN